 I recently wrote about my 4-year old who only drinks milk from her straw sippy cup wondering when to give them up.
 A number of you mentioned you had no idea either.
 So I asked around, did some investigative work and discovered 5 important things parents need to know about starting, using and stopping sippy cups.

 While babies will have fun throwing these cups for a while, by 9 months many will start drinking from it.
-The American Academy of Pediatrics (AAP) recommends children stop the bottle and drink from sippy cups by one year of age.
+The American Academy of Pediatrics (AAP) recommends phasing out the bottle between 12 and 24 months of age and if possible, breastfeeding for at least one year.

 2. Use sippy cups wisely: Once your child is using a sippy cup you need to use them wisely.
 According Healthy Children, a website powered by the AAP, avoid using sippy cups as a pacifier or allowing kids to sip on them throughout the day unless its filled with water.
 Sprout sippy cups filled with milk, juice or juice drinks, allow sugar (even natural sources) to stay in the mouth longer and increase the risk of tooth decay.